moein6/Tools/README.md

 # Tools
-This Header files makes My coding a little easier and i can have a faster coding.

-They have some features which will be described one-by-one
+Here is some features which are useful for coding and it will save your time.

 1 - Array :